 Distinguishing dreams from reality is a winning strategy.
 Like it or not, we live in the real world.
 Dreams are not real.

 The first big concert that I attended in my life was at DePaul University Alumni Hall on May 13, 1971.
-Three DePaul alumni and two other DePaul music students, along with a Roosevelt University music student and a local musician were making it in the big time and were coming home to play a benefit.
-The concert ticket prices were a rather high 3.50 and 6.50 US dollars.
+Three DePaul alumni and two other DePaul music students, along with a Roosevelt University music student and a local musician were making it in the big time and they were coming home to play a benefit.
+The concert ticket prices were rather high at 3.50 and 6.50 US dollars.
 I am sure I went for the cheaper ticket.
 I had been to many Blue Demon basketball games in Alumni Hall so I knew there would not be a bad seat.

 The band’s first album came out 50 years ago and was the self-titled The Chicago Transit Authority.
 While on tour the local transit authority actually threatened legal action if they kept the name.
 Thus the band name was shortened to just Chicago.
-The first album was doing OK, but did not garner any indivdual hits in the beginning.
+The first album was doing OK but did not garner any individual hits in the beginning.
 We didn’t care.
 We liked what we heard.
 Then something happened.